-TurboTax is allowing taxpayers to file Federal (1040A or 1040 EZ) AND State tax returns completely FREE with TurboTax Free Edition.
-For those who need to upgrade to more advanced tax preparation software, they’re currently offering their Deluxe, Premier, and Self-Employed online filing programs for up to $30 off!
+TurboTax is now allowing taxpayers to file federal and state tax returns completely FREE with TurboTax Free Edition.
+For those who need to upgrade to more advanced tax preparation software, check out their Deluxe, Premier, and Self-Employed online filing programs!

-Consider using FreeTaxUSA.com to e-file your Federal return directly to the IRS, and you can choose from their Simple, Basic, or Advanced filing programs – all for free!
-Add a state return for only $12.95.
+Consider using FreeTaxUSA.com to e-file your Federal return directly with the IRS, and you can choose from their Simple, Basic, or Advanced filing programs – all for free!
+Add a state return for just $12.95.

 Hip Tip: Don’t fear an audit!
 You’re covered by Credit Karma’s 100% free Audit Defense as they guarantee 100% accuracy with their calculations.

-Head over to TaxACT to sign up for a FREE Federal and FREE State edition of their software where you’ll be able to prepare, print, and electronically file your federal tax return for free.
-They’re even offering a bonus when you opt to receive part of your refund on a gift card.
+Head over to TaxACT to sign up for a FREE federal and FREE state edition of their software.
+Then, you’ll be able to prepare, print, and electronically file your tax return for free!

-Check the daily deal sites.
-Groupon has offered up significantly reduced vouchers for online tax preparation products in the past and will likely have similar offers over the next few months.
+- Check the daily deal sites.
+Groupon has offered up significantly reduced vouchers for online tax preparation products in the past, and they will likely have similar offers throughout the 2021 tax season.

-Check with your local college.
-One reader reported that the accounting students at her local college will do her tax returns for free (and then they’re reviewed by the professor to ensure they are correct).
+- Ask your local college or university.
+One reader reported that the accounting students at her local college will complete tax returns for free.
+They’re then reviewed by the professor to ensure accuracy.

-If you are in the military, check out Military One Source for more information about different tax filing resources available.
+- If you’re in the military, check out Military One Source for more information about different tax filing resources available.

-Check for VITA-assisted filing.
-Families that earned less than $54,000 in 2018, persons with disabilities, the elderly, and limited English speaking taxpayers may qualify for assistance through the VITA Program.
+- Check for Volunteer Income Tax Assistance (VITA) or Tax Counseling for the Elderly (TCE) sites near you.
+Those who generally make less than $57,000 per year, persons with disabilities, limited English speaking taxpayers, and the elderly may qualify for assistance through the VITA and TCE Programs.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.
 Find a VITA Volunteer site in your community by visiting the IRS tax prep website.